Superrehtard/old_diaspora_wiki/How-we-use-IRC.md

 If you have questions about anything Diaspora-related, the best way to get an answer quickly is to visit us in IRC.

-You might think, "IRC?
-For real?
-Is this 1994 again?"

-Yes.
-I mean, **no**!
-Just think of IRC as the open-source equivalent of a Campfire room.
+An IRC "channel" is roughly equivalent to a chatroom, or a text-based group chat in Skype, or a Campfire room.

+It's fairly low-tech as group communication goes, but since we have contributors all over the world in different time zones and with different levels of internet access, it works well for us.

 ## Channels

-We have 3 official IRC channels, each one roughly equivalent to a chatroom.
+We have 3 official IRC channels.
 Click the link to the join the channel in a new browser window.
 You can also download and use an IRC client such as <a href="http://colloquy.info/" target="_blank">Colloquy</a> for OS X or <a href="http://www.mirc.com/" target="_blank">mIRC</a> for Windows.

 * <a href="http://webchat.freenode.net/?channels=diaspora" target="_blank">#diaspora on irc.freenode.net</a> - general discussion and help for folks installing Diaspora
 * <a href="http://webchat.freenode.net/?channels=diaspora-dev" target="_blank">#diaspora-dev on irc.freenode.net</a> - discussion of the source code and help for new developer contributors